nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :book: The [`brace style`](https://eslint.org/docs/rules/brace-style) rule defaults to a style called _one true brace style_, which is the most common brace style in JavaScript and corresponds with how the return statement is formatted.

-:pencil2: Open the `exercise-1.js` code again and you should see that Atom will notify you that the opening curly braces for the functions are misplaced.
+:pencil2: Open the `exercise-1.js` code again and you should see that VS Code will notify you that the opening curly braces for the functions are misplaced.

 :pencil2: Fix the styling error by moving the opening curly braces.